Oxford skyline including Radcliffe Square and the Bodleian

 Mathematical, Physical and Life Sciences

-The division’s nine departments span the full spectrum of the mathematical, computational, physical, engineering and life sciences, and undertake both fundamental research and cutting-edge applied work.
-Our four year interdisciplinary programmes, established with funding from the following UK Research Councils: the Engineering and Physical Sciences Research Council (EPSRC); the Biotechnology and Biological Sciences Research Council (BBSRC); the Natural Environment Research Council (NERC); and the Medical Research Council (MRC) are preparing a new generation of scientists to undertake quantitative and predictive research at the interface between the mathematical and physical, and the biological and medical sciences.
+The division’s nine departments and interdisciplinary doctoral training centre span the full spectrum of the mathematical, computational, physical, engineering and life sciences, and undertake both fundamental research and cutting-edge applied work.
+The division's four year doctoral training programmes are preparing a new generation of scientists to undertake quantitative and predictive research at the interface between the mathematical and physical, and the biological and medical sciences.
+They were established with funding from the following UK Research Councils:

 The disciplines within the MPLS Division regularly appear at the highest levels in world rankings and have been evaluated as conducting world-leading and internationally excellent research in UK research assessments.
 We have extensive links with other leading universities, research institutes, public sector bodies, business and industry, in the UK and abroad.